greenbone/python-gvm/docs/usage.rst

 The **Greenbone Management Protocol - GMP** is the protocol implemented by the `Greenbone Vulnerability Manager Daemon - gvmd <https://github.com/greenbone/gvmd>`_.
-Therefore it's also used by the `Greenbone Security Assistant Daemon <https://github.com/greenbone/gsa>`_ to request all of its information from **gvmd**.
+It is also used by the `Greenbone Security Assistant Daemon <https://github.com/greenbone/gsa>`_ to request all of its information from **gvmd**.

 Make a simple request